Terminal automation system: what is and how it works

 Automation of tank truck loading procedures includes user recognition as a safety and fraud prevention requirement.
 Among the numerous available methods with various degrees of security (from simple PIN to biometric devices), badge reading is a very widespread method.
 The SBR contactless badge reader for installation in classified areas reads the badge in radiofrequency and holds it inside the specific housing throughout the entire loading operation.
 Its removal entails the immediate interruption of procedures.

-Designed as an important component of the terminal automation procedure, it can work directly combined with the electronic counter (VEGA T and VEGA 3) in MASTER mode or as a remote device in communication with the control room in SLAVE mode.
+Designed as an important component of the terminal automation procedure, it can work directly combined with the electronic counter (VEGA T2 and VEGA 3) in MASTER mode or as a remote device in communication with the control room in SLAVE mode.

 Do you need more info about our Terminal Automation Systems?